Normalization Layers Are All That Sharpness-Aware Minimization Needs: Discussion and Conclusion

 In summary, we demonstrate benefits of SAM beyond reducing sharpness and highlight the special role played by the normalization layers.
 More investigation into the interplay of SAM and other aspects of training are needed to fully understand where the methods gains come from.

 \textbf{Limitations.} Similar to the main inspirations for this work \cite{Foret2021,Frankle2021,Mi2022} we focus on vision data.
-In future work it would be valuable to also study the performance of \textit{SAM-ON} for language tasks, where efficacy of \textit{SAM-all} has been shown \cite{Bahri2022}.
-Another promising research direction is to try to leverage the perturbation sparsity for reduced computational cost beyond the gains obtained in this work.
+We provide a simple experiment in the language domain in Appendix \ref{app:translation} indicating that the efficacy of \textit{SAM-ON} might be preserved for language tasks, but more extensive benchmarking, as done by \cite{Bahri2022} is required.
+Further, more work is required to try to leverage the perturbation sparsity for reduced computational cost beyond the gains obtained in this work, and to fully explore the benefits of perturbing subsets of the normalization layers building on the findings in Section \ref{sec:runtime}.